himanshu007-creator/oslash-clone/readme.md

 ## How to setup project?

-clone this repo and in the root folder,
-Create a config file as follow.
+clone this repo and in the root folder, Create a config file as follow. create <code>config/config.ts</code>

 <pre>
 export default {